 Moyamoya disease is progressive narrowing of blood vessels in the brain, which results in the formation of fragile collateral vessels.
 It is a significant cause of stroke and brain hemorrhage in children and young adults.
 The high stroke risk from moyamoya, however, can be significantly decreased by bypass surgery.
 In bypass surgery, a blood vessel from the scalp is connected to a vessel on the brain surface in order to augment blood flow to the brain.

 Nirav J. Patel, MD, Department of Neurosurgery at Brigham and Women’s Hospital, performs an Extracranial-Intracranial Bypass to treat Moya Moya Disease, a rare disease of the blood vessels in the brain that can result in stroke.
-The surgery was performed using micro-anastamosis
+The surgery was performed using micro-anastomosis

-If you believe you should have an evaluation and would like to schedule an appointment with one of our neurosurgical experts, call (617) 732-6600 to speak to one of our knowledgeable coordinators who can help to connect you to the doctor that best meets your needs or fill out an online appointment request form.
+If you believe you should have an evaluation and would like to strong>schedule an appointment with one of our neurosurgical experts, call (617) 732-6600 to speak to one of our knowledgeable coordinators who can help to connect you to the doctor that best meets your needs or fill out an online appointment request form.